San Diego State vs. Nevada NCAA Football Odds, Plays and Insights | November 13, 2021

 San Diego State Stats and Trends

-- In San Diego State's nine games this year, it has five wins against the spread.

-- This season, the Aztecs have just two against the spread wins in five games as a favorite of 3 points or more.
+- The Aztecs have covered the spread twice this season when favored by 3 points or more (in five chances).

-- San Diego State's games this year have hit the over on four of nine set point totals (44.4%).
+- San Diego State's games this year have gone over the point total four times in nine opportunities (44.4%).

-- When San Diego State puts up more than 24.3 points, it is 4-1 against the spread and 5-0 overall.
+- San Diego State is 4-1 against the spread and 5-0 overall in games when it puts up more than 24.3 points.

-- In games that San Diego State picks up more than 385.4 yards, the team is 2-1 against the spread and 2-1 overall.
+- When San Diego State amasses over 385.4 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Aztecs have 11 giveaways this season, while the Wolf Pack have 19 takeaways .

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.